Find your Dream Job

 Set Short-Term, Specific Goals

 Your long-term goal is to find a job that fits your skills and pays the bills.
 Focusing solely on that goal can become overwhelming and intimidating.
 Applying for a single position with one company involves several steps and even multiple interviews.
 Prevent a defeatist attitude by creating and accomplishing micro-goals that help achieve your ultimate goal — employment.
 Put your goals in writing and eliminate each as they’re completed.
 Alternatively, write down every detail of each day so you can review your efforts and track your progress, or lack thereof.
-Keep in mind, this necessitates changes.
+Keep in mind, that this necessitates changes.

 No goal is too small to work toward, including measurable goals such as: